eliomor01/DMFT_algo/README.md

 The pade.py code is either not working or very bad.
 When using a Maximum Entropy approach, the results are metallic, but quite off I'd say.
 However, the Green's function in Matsubara axis in the metallic phase seems ok.

+Now the FFT in the first iteration goes smooth.
+The price to pay is a weird handling of the Matsubara frequencies, which I accomodated to the numpy sintax.
+In the end, we can (and shall) only keeep positive freqs.

+SOLVED ISSUES:
+  - FFT seems to work
+  - The DMFT loop is actually running
+  - Im(GF) of the metallic phase in Matsubara axis goes to -2 at zero; good !
+Sanity check

+TASKS:
+  - Either learn to use properly the ana_cont package, so that MaxEnt yields a better result, or ask Michele why pade.py is not working
+  - Insulating phases are still a problem.
+We should address how to initialize insulating phases.
+My proposal is to change a bit the DMFT loop so that we start from a GF, not a self-energy.
+That way, the typical insulating seed goes as 1/i*omega
+  - We should carefully check if the implementation of Dyson_Green is ok.
+The direct numerical integration is surely fine, look at the GF.